codewithshadman/blog/_posts/2025-05-02-the-game-we-didnt-know-we-were-playing.md

 ### **Thinking Like a Software Architect**

-And this is what a tech lead or software architect does 90% of the time—not just write code, but think about how the code we write today will affect our ability to draw future lines.
+And this is what a lead engineer or software architect does 90% of the time—not just write code, but think about how the code we write today will affect our ability to draw future lines.

 The role isn’t just about choosing the “best” technology.
 It’s about seeing the grid, predicting the paths, and designing with flexibility in mind.
 We think not just about now, but about tomorrow’s feature, next month’s bug, or next year’s scaling challenge.